 Lawyer Referrals

-Strokes are a Leading Cause of Death and Serious Injuries in the United States
+Strokes Are a Leading Cause of Death and Serious Injuries in the United States

 Every 40 seconds, someone in the U.S suffers from a stroke, with a stroke-related death occurring every 4 minutes.
 All told, about 800,000 people in the U.S. suffer a stroke each year, with more than 140,000 people dying.
 Strokes are the 5th leading cause of death in the U.S. and a leading cause of serious disability for adults.

-Yet, doctors fail to correctly diagnose strokes at an alarming rate, putting patients at risk for severe health consequences.
+Doctors fail to correctly diagnose strokes at an alarming rate, putting patients at risk for severe health consequences.
 One study found that 9 percent of strokes are initially misdiagnosed in the emergency department, particularly when patients present with symptoms such as headache, vertigo, and nausea, which have many different causes.

 What Is a Stroke?